ciortanmadalina/europython2024/README.md

 ## Approach 5: Latest published cutting-edge methods
-This section covers approaches leveraging the latest state-of-the-art anomaly detectopn methods
+This section covers approaches leveraging the latest state-of-the-art anomaly detection methods using deep learning approaches:
-- *deepOD* exemplifies the usage of the [deepOD](https://deepod.readthedocs.io/en/latest/index.html) containing reconstruction-, representation-learning-, and self-superivsed-based latest deep learning methods
+- *deepOD* exemplifies the usage of the [deepOD](https://deepod.readthedocs.io/en/latest/index.html) containing reconstruction-, representation-learning-, and self-superivsed-based latest deep learning contributions

+## Evaluation
+All methods presented above evaluate the experimental results using traditional scores (F1, AUC, Precision, Recall) as well as **point adjustment** counterparts.

+After running each notebook, the summary of results is saved in a dictionary under the results folder.

 ## Benchmarking
 All notebooks above save a dump of performance results to a file under **results** repositories.